aaron-alphonsus/cryptography/README.md

 have striven to document my code well, both with docstrings and examples and with markdown pages introducing the algorithms at a higher level.

+In describing the algorithms, I borrow heavily from our textbook "Introduction to Cryptography: with Coding Theory".
+I do this to maintain as much accuracy as possible.

 ### Design

 I picked Python 2.7 for the implementation of this project mainly because it's